-Figure 1-13 Trends in the Net Cost by Parent Income, 2013-14 Constant Dollars
+Trends in the Net Cost by Parent Income, 2013-14 Constant Dollars

-- Changes in the net cost of attending the University that is, a student's total cost of attendance less any grants, scholarships, and exemptions - have varied substantially depending on parent income (see Figure 1-13). - For families in the highest income bracket, the annual net cost of a UC education grew by over \$7,600 between 2006-07 and 2013-14 in inflation-adjusted dollars. - Increases in gift aid lessened the increase in net cost for low-income families.
+- Changes in the net cost of attending the University that is, a student's total cost of attendance less any grants, scholarships, and exemptions have varied substantially depending on parent income (see Figure 1-13). - For families in the highest income bracket, the annual net cost of a UC education grew by over \$7,600 between 2006-07 and 2013-14 in inflation-adjusted dollars. - Increases in gift aid lessened the increase in net cost for low-income families.
 In fact, the net cost actually declined for independent students and for students in the lowest income groups during this period in inflation-adjusted dollars.

-Figure 1-14 Trends in Student Borrowing by Parent Income, 2013-14 Constant Dollars
+Trends in Student Borrowing by Parent Income, 2013-14 Constant Dollars

 - The share of UC undergraduates who used student loans to help finance their education has declined in each of the last two years, from 46% in2011-12 to 43% in 2013-14 (see the black lines in the figure above).
 This trend has happened in all but one income category shown in Figure 1-14. - In constant dollars, the average amount borrowed has also declined in each of the last two years.
-Average borrowing levels declined from \$6,872 in 2011-12 to \$6,615 in 2012-13 to \$6,472 in 2013-14 (see the gray bars in the figure above).
-This amounts to a two-year decline of over 6%. - The two-year decline in the proportion of students borrowing applies to students in all income categories, except those with family incomes of between \$103,000 and \$129,000, who have seen a one-year decline. - Students in all income categories have seen at least a two-year decline in their average loan amount. - Prior to 2008-09, the percentage of students who borrowed declined for several years.
+Average borrowing levels declined from \$6,872 in 2011-12 to \$6,472 in 2013-14decreased slightly from \$6,717 in 2011-12 to \$6,467 in 2012-13 (see the gray bars in the figure above).
+This amounts to a decline of almost 6%. - The two-year decline in the proportion of students borrowing applies to students in all income categories, except those with family incomes of between \$103,000 and \$129,000, who have seen a one-year decline. - Students in all income categories have seen at least a two-year decline in their average loan amount. - Prior to 2008-09, the percentage of students who borrowed declined for several years.
 That decline which also occurred among students attending the California State University (CSU) and independent California institutions ran contrary to national trends that showed an overall increase in the percentage of students who borrow.
 One potential explanation for the trend is the increase in California property values that occurred during this period, which may have led families to use home equity loans in lieu of student loans.
 The subsequent downturn in the California housing market and a tighter credit market may partly explain the increased reliance on student loans that began in 2008-09.

-Figure 1-15 Trends in Parent Borrowing by Parent Income, 2013-14 Constant Dollars
+Trends in Parent Borrowing by Parent Income, 2013-14 Constant Dollars